groboclown/petronia/README.md

 ![Without Chrome](../master/docs/imgs/intellij-dechromed.png?raw=true)

 *Windows 8.1 stripped of all the chrome - Oh mi gorsh I can see so much more of my work!*

 ## Current State of the Software

-This program is very Alpha.
-You run the program in a command shell, which stays open and spews out logging information.
-You configure the software by writing Python code that sets up the configuration.
+The code is in a good working order, if you're running in a tested environment.

-Additionally, this was written against 64-bit Windows 8.1.
+This was written against 64-bit Windows 8.1, with some limited testing on 64-bit Windows 10.
 I'm not sure if it will work with other versions.
-The Windows interfacing code has an abstraction layer for working with different bit-ness and different versions, but those haven't been widely tested.
+The Windows interfacing code allows for working with different bit-ness and different versions, but those haven't been tested.

+If you find issues with your environment, please
+[file a bug](https://github.com/groboclown/petronia/issues), and be sure to include which version of Windows you're using, and whether it's 32-bit or 64-bit.

 ## Running

-You have two ways to ru.n Petronia, either from source, or from a pre-bundled executable.
+You have two ways to run Petronia, either from source, or from a pre-bundled executable.

 See the [Getting Started Guide](docs/user-getting-started.md) for details